sammooreprogramming/Exemplary-README-Creator/All/Develop/README.md

 # GitHub Information

-Here is the link to the GitHub page: a
+Here is the link to the GitHub page: a.

+# Tests

+To run tests use the following command: a.

 #